misiektoja/instagram_monitor/README.md

 - **Displaying the profile picture** and **stories/posts/reels images** right in your terminal (if you have `imgcat` installed)
 - **Saving all user activities and profile changes** with timestamps to a **CSV file**
 - Support for both **public and private profiles**
-- **Two modes of operation**: with or without a logged-in Instagram account
+- **Two session modes**: with or without a logged-in Instagram account
 - **Monitor multiple users** in a single process with automatic request staggering to avoid detection
 - Various mechanisms to **prevent captcha and detection of automated tools**, including **Be Human mode** (simulates random user actions), **Jitter mode** (adds human-like delays and back-off to HTTP requests) and **hour-range checking** (limits fetching updates to specific hours of the day)
 - **Flexible configuration** - support for config files, dotenv files, environment variables and command-line arguments